ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

      - Copy the vendor provided update capsule image onto a storage device
      - Create an update capsule that has been tampered with.
 Using the xxd command, modify the last byte of a **copy** of the vendor provided update capsule image.
      - Copy the tampered-with update capsule onto the storage device
-     - Enable the storage device containg the capsule images on the system under test
+     - Enable the storage device containing the capsule images on the system under test

  - #### B. Reset the system.
 The boot flow will skip running SCT since it previously was run and will stop at the UEFI Shell prompt: